Azure/azure-sdk-for-net/doc/Data Plane Code Generation/AzureSDKCodeGeneration_DataPlane_Quickstart.md

 ## Getting started - shippable package ##

-For this tutorial, we'll create a getting started project in a branch of your fork of `azure-sdk-for-net` repo.
-We will use dotnet project tempalte [Azure.ServiceTemplate.Template](https://github.com/Azure/azure-sdk-for-net/) to automatically create the project.
+For this guide, we'll create a getting started project in a branch of your fork of `azure-sdk-for-net` repo.
+We will use dotnet project template [Azure.ServiceTemplate.Template](https://github.com/Azure/azure-sdk-for-net/) to automatically create the project.

-You can run `eng\automation\Invoke-DataPlaneGenerateShippablePackage.ps1` to generate the first-verion shippable SDK client library package directly as following
+You can run `eng\automation\Invoke-DataPlaneGenerateShippablePackage.ps1` to generate the first-version shippable SDK client library package directly as following
 ```
 eng/automation/Invoke-DataPlaneGenerateShippablePackage.ps1 -service <servicename> -namespace Azure.<group>.<source> -sdkPath <sdkrepoRootPath> -inputfile <inputfilelink> -securityScope <securityScope>
 ```